whoami-012/whoami-012/README.md

-## Hi there 👋
+## Hi there 👋 I'm Muhammed Safvan

-I'm Muhammed Safvan🛡️ Penetration Tester | Cybersecurity AnalystHi, I'm Safvan — a curious and committed cybersecurity enthusiast, passionate about ethical hacking, threat intelligence, and digital forensics.
+🛡️ Penetration Tester | Cybersecurity Analyst
+Hi, I'm Safvan — a curious and committed cybersecurity enthusiast, passionate about ethical hacking, threat intelligence, and digital forensics.
 I'm on a mission to secure the web one vulnerability at a time.

 🚀 What I Do✨ Bug Bounty Hunter | Web, Mobile, and API Testing ⚡ Threat Intelligence & OSINT Research
 🔐 Penetration Testing (Web, API, Network, Android)